Comprehensive Guide to VAT in Austria: Rates, Registration, and Compliance

 E-Commerce Rules

-Apart from introducing rules related to the supply of ESS, the EU VAT Directive made significant changes and innovations to the EU e-commerce market.
-These rules were also implemented in the national legislation of EU countries, thus creating a unified and harmonized market.
-Although these rules were implemented on the EU level, they also greatly impact non-EU taxable persons operating in the EU market.
+Apart from introducing rules on the supply of ESS, the EU VAT Directive introduced significant changes and innovations to the EU e-commerce market.
+These rules were also implemented in the national legislation of EU countries, thereby creating a unified, harmonized market.
+Although these rules were implemented at the EU level, they also significantly affect non-EU taxable persons operating in the EU market.

-Main changes and novelties include introducing rules for importing goods from third countries and territories whose value is EUR 150 at most, also known as distance sales of low-value goods.
+Main changes and novelties include introducing rules for importing goods from third countries and territories valued at EUR 150 or less, also known as distance sales of low-value goods.
 In addition, deemed supplier rules applicable to platform operators were introduced, further reshaping the e-commerce landscape.

 The EU made notable efforts to simplify the reporting of cross-border transactions, otherwise known as cross-border or intra-EU distance sales of goods.

-As part of the simplification process, the Mini One Stop Shop (MOSS), established in 2015, underwent a noteworthy transformation into a more extensive and efficient One Stop Shop (OSS) system.
-Therefore, an additional Import One Stop Shop (IOSS) scheme was introduced to two previously established.
+As part of the simplification process, the Mini One Stop Shop (MOSS), established in 2015, underwent a significant transformation into a more comprehensive and efficient One Stop Shop (OSS).
+Therefore, an additional Import One Stop Shop (IOSS) scheme was introduced to complement the two previously established schemes.
 At this point, the OSS counts three schemes, each important for e-commerce businesses in different ways:

 Union Scheme,